yurikitchin/Bootcamp-Homework/README.md

 Refactored code
 ![](2021-03-07-14-02-08.png)
 </p>
-<p>2. chavge div class content to main class content, to reflect main section of html, Alt attributes were also added to the img's to meet accessability standards.
+<p>2. chavge div class content to main class content, to reflect main section of html, Alt attributes were also added to the img's to meet accessability standards.<br>
 Original code
 ![](2021-03-07-14-08-42.png)
 ![](2021-03-07-14-08-55.png)